-Refer Note 21.1 for the summary of maturity profile of undiscounted cashflows of the Company's financial assets and financial liabilities as at reporting period.
+Refer Note 20.1 for the summary of maturity profile of undiscounted cashflows of the Company's financial assets and financial liabilities as at reporting period.

-The Leverage Ratio is 0.02 as at March 31, 2021 (0.03 as at March 31, 2020) as against the regulatory cap of 2.5 c.
+The Leverage Ratio is 0.03 as at March 31, 2020 as against the regulatory cap of 2.5 c.
 Interest rate risk d.
 Price risk